-With a population of 390,719, Croydon stands as the largest borough in London.
-Our population includes a substantial number of both younger and older residents: around 1 in 4 people in Croydon are under 18 years of age, while 1 in 7 are over 65 years old.
-The borough's population is projected to reach 408,271 by 2043, with a smaller proportion of younger people and a larger proportion of older people, emphasising our changing population structure.
+With a population of 390,719 Croydon stands as the largest borough in London.
+Our population includes a substantial number of both younger and older residents, with around 1 in 4 people under 18 years of age and 1 in 7 people over 65 years old.
+The borough's population is projected to reach 408,271 by 2043, with a smaller proportion of younger and larger proportion of older people, emphasising our changing population structure.